project-illium/illium-documentation/docs/developers/security.md

 # Security

 In this section we're going to highlight some important security considerations when building a smart contract.
-Remember, smart contracts on illium work a little different than smart contracts on other platforms so it's important to take care when designing your contract and think through all the ways someone might try to attack it.
+Remember, smart contracts on illium work a little different from smart contracts on other platforms, so it's important to take care when designing your contract and think through all the ways someone might try to attack it.

 ### Output Commitments

-In order to spend a utxo in illium one needs to know the full preimage of the output commitment.
+In order to spend an utxo in illium one needs to know the full preimage of the output commitment.
 Smart contracts are typically used by multiple parties who do not necessarily trust each other.
-It may be possible for one of those parties to set one of the preimage values to a value unknown to the other users of the contract, thus preventing all other parites from interacting with the contract.
+It may be possible for one of those parties to set one of the preimage values to a value unknown to the other users of the contract, thus preventing all other parties from interacting with the contract.

 How do we prevent this?
 We need to enforce covenants on the all the preimage fields that are unknown to all the users ensuring